Treating eating disorders with CBT

 Picture of Jenna Jones

-Jenna Jones is a licensed social worker and psychotherapist specialized in treating eating disorders.
-As a clinician, she has worked in psychiatric hospitals, inpatient units, day programs and outpatient programs.
-She has provided and continues to provide individual therapy, couples therapy as well as family therapy, and has led a wide range of eating disorder groups.
-She has also supervised and trained interns in treating eating disorder.
-Jenna Jones has designed a unique treatment for eating disorders and has made it available online through The Body Lovelab, a clinical and research project she oversees.
+Jenna Jones is a social worker and psychotherapist.
+In 2016, she graduated from McGill University with a Master’s Degree in Social Work, and has been involved in the field of eating disorders ever since.
+To date, she has worked with well over 1000 eating disorder clients.
+As a clinician, she has experience in psychiatric hospitals, inpatient units, day programs and outpatient programs.
+She has provided individual therapy, couples therapy as well as family therapy, and has led a wide range of eating disorder groups.
+She also had the pleasure to supervise and train eating disorder interns.
+She is absolutely passionate about eating disorder recovery therapy.

 More →